PadmanabhanSaravanan/SampleRestApp/README.md

 **1. Sign in to MongoDB Atlas**

 * If you already have a MongoDB Atlas account, navigate to the [MongoDB Atlas login page](https://account.mongodb.com/account/login) and enter your credentials.
 * If you don't have an account, you'll need to create one.
-Click on "Register" and provide the required details.
+Click on "Signup" and provide the required details.
+* After clicking on signup you will be sent email confirmation after confirmation you login into mongodb atlas.

 **2. Choose the Free Version**

-* After logging in (or signing up and logging in), you'll be presented with an option to build a new cluster.
+* After logging in (or signing up and logging in), you'll be presented with an option to build a new deployment.
 Choose the "Free" tier, which is known as the M0 Sandbox tier.
 This tier will provide you with 512 MB of storage and is suitable for small-scale development.
 * Choose the cloud provider and region that's most suitable for you.
 Some options might be grayed out, as they're not available for the free tier.

 **3. Setup Cluster**

 * Once you've chosen the free version, MongoDB Atlas will begin setting up your cluster.
 This process may take a few minutes.

-**4. Access the Cluster's Dashboard**

-* After the cluster is set up, click on the cluster's name to go to its dashboard.
+**4. Create Database User**

+* Fill in the desired username and password for this user.
+Be sure to note this password, as you will need it later.
+* Enable access for any network(s) that need to read and write data to your cluster.(My Local Environment)
+* Set entries to your IP Access List (0.0.0.0)
+* Finish and close

 **5. Create Database & Collection**

-* From the cluster's dashboard, click on the "Collections" button.
+* From the Data Service dashboard, click on the "Database" button.
-* Then, click on the "Create Database" button.
+* Then, click on the "Browse Collections" button.
+* click "Add My Own Data" button that will navigate to create database.
 * Name the database "TodoRecords".
-* Immediately create a new collection within this database named "TodoCollection".
+* Name the collection "TodoCollection".

-**6. Create Database User**

-* In the left sidebar of MongoDB Atlas, under the "Security" section, select "Database Access".
-* Click on the "Add New Database User" button.
+* Then,click on create.
-* Fill in the desired username and password for this user.
-Be sure to note this password, as you will need it later.
-* Assign the required roles for this user, such as "readWriteAnyDatabase" if you want this user to have read and write permissions for any database.

-**7. Update the URI with Password**
+**6. Update the URI with Password**

-* Go back to the cluster's dashboard and click on the "CONNECT" button.
+* Go back to the Data Service dashboard and click on the "CONNECT" button.
 * Choose "Connect your application".
 * Select the C++ driver and the latest version.
 * You'll be given a connection string (URI).
 Replace <password> in this URI with the password of the user you just created.
+* Copy the URI for further reference.

 ## **Essential Packages on Ubuntu**